 “Each of them has experienced a unique journey in the sport, one which they are still enjoying as they set new goals of future success, and all are paving the way for the next generation,” said Robyn Kuhl, CEO Volleyball WA.

 “Volleyball WA is leading the way in promoting a healthy lifestyle through volleyball.
 These young players are a big part of the volleyball community and represent the values of growth, respect, family, wellbeing, accessibility and inclusiveness which makes them a great choice.” she went on to say.

 Shelby is a familiar face on both the beach and indoor court and has already amassed several outstanding accolades including Volleyball WA Female Indoor Player of the Year in 2017 and 2020 and Female Beach Volleyball Player of the Year in 2016 and 2020.
 She has competed in the U19 and U21 World Championships, won Gold in the U19 Australian Junior Volleyball Championships and Silver in the Australian Volleyball League in 2017.
-The oldest of our Ambassadors at only 24 she hopes to remain injury-free for many more years, compete and win a WA Volleyball League premiership and play a few more National Tours.
+The oldest of our Ambassadors at only 24 she hopes to remain fit and healthy for many more years, compete and win a WA Volleyball League premiership and play in more National Tours.